LoginRadius/php-sdk/README.md

-define('API_REQUEST_SIGNING', ''); // Pass boolean true if this option is enabled on you app. define('API_REGION', ''); // Pass APi Region for your app
+define('API_REQUEST_SIGNING', ''); // Pass boolean true if this option is enabled on you app. define('API_REGION', ''); // Pass APi Region for your app define('ORIGIN_IP', 'CLIENT_IP_ADDRESS');   // Replace CLIENT_IP_ADDRESS with the Client Ip Address,LoginRadius allows you add X-Origin-IP in your headers and it determines the IP address of the client's request,this can also be useful to overcome analytics discrepancies where the analytics depend on header data.

 define('PROTOCOL', 'PROXY_PROTOCOL'); // Replace PROXY_PROTOCOL with your proxy server protocoal ie http or https. define('HOST', 'PROXY_HOST'); // Replace PROXY_HOST with your proxy server host.